View Project Photos

 These windows introduce the fire station as an integral part of the neighborhood’s streetscape where they are visible along a busy four-lane thoroughfare.
 More importantly, the stained glass acknowledges these windows as part of the home and workplace of four very dedicated shifts of firefighters.
 The glass art also resonates with the architecture of Fire Station 37 as a sparkling greeting to firefighters and visitors alike.

-The stained glass design began with a series of pre-design meetings with the crews.
+FIRE AND WATER: The stained glass design began with a series of pre-design meetings with the crews.
 All their input finally boiled down to two simple, essential elements of firefighting.
 Unlike the tools and equipment used in firefighting (trucks, hoses, nozzles, helmets, pick-headed axes, pike poles, Maltese crosses, logos, etc.), these two aspects are usually not on display at a fire station.
 However, every one of the objects and insignias we talked about had both of these things in common: Fire and Water.
 Fire is the obvious and essential reason for firefighting, while water has been the historical strategy for fighting fire.
 One of the captains described a glass “fire nozzle” sculpture he’d seen and that image inspired an abstracted nozzle with hundreds of lenses/“droplets” streaming across the windows, seeking to douse red glass “flames”.
 Interspersed with the lenses are lead-crystal prisms that project tiny spectra into the fire station.
 Pale tints of transparent green and blue also allude to Water’s ongoing battle with Fire.

 A fully 3-dimensional experience is achieved by concentrating on light projections through the windows and on views back out.
 The south-facing exposure of the fire station insures an ever-changing progression of light during the day and throughout the seasons.
 Most of the glasses seen in Fire and Water are variously textured transparent glasses whose lucidity and 3-dimensionality are also conveniently reminiscent of water.